|FMSC Meal Formula: MannaPack Potato-W

 Potato is in the name because the product is potato-based rather than rice-based.
 W is in the name to indicate that this is a weaning food intended for children 7-12 months old.

 As with Feed My Starving Children’s (FMSC) original rice-based formula, MannaPack Potato-W is produced by volunteers.
 The food-packing process offers a tangible service opportunity for children and adults and adds a human touch to international food aid.
-Each serving costs only 22 cents to produce.
-92 percent of all donations to FMSC go directly to the food program.
+A single meal costs less than 25 cents to produce, and FMSC devotes more than 90 percent of total donations to feeding kids.

 If you are a volunteer seeking food allergy information, visit our Allergy Information page.